Do you know when to dig up elephant ears plants before winter strikes?

 If your goal is to save your versatile, tropical perennials for the spring, dig up all elephant ears during the fall before the temperature drops.
 Set them aside somewhere safe.

 Signs It’s Time To Dig Up Elephant Ears

-You will know it’s the perfect time to dig up elephant ears (aka colocasia) when the weather starts to turn and the leaves on your trees turn brown.
+You will know it’s the perfect time to dig up elephant ears (aka Colocasia or Alocasia) when the weather starts to turn and the leaves on your trees turn brown.

 How To Harvest And Store Elephant Ear Bulbs

-You do, of course, want to transplant your elephant ear bulbs in the spring.
+You do, of course, want to plant elephant ear bulbs in the spring after the danger of frost passes.
 Here is how to harvest and store elephant ear bulbs.

 - With that in mind, dig around one foot away from the plant’s base, and lift both the plant and bulb from the soil.

 - With the bulbs safely removed from the soil, it is time to clean the elephant ears.
 You can gently rinse them with cool, but not cold, water.
 Do not scrub the elephant ear bulbs.

 - During the cleaning process, you may cut and remove the remaining stems and foliage – carefully!